Signed Distance Field Raymarching

 Technical Details

-The renderer uses a fullscreen quad and performs raymarching in the fragment shader to evaluate the scene.
-Each object is represented as a signed distance function, and the final scene is built through SDF composition operations such as unions and smooth unions.
+The renderer uses a fullscreen quad and performs raymarching in the fragment shader to evaluate a scene composed of signed distance functions.
+Each primitive is represented by an SDF, and the final scene is built through operations such as union, smooth union, intersection, subtraction, and smooth subtraction.

 Future Improvements